 How to Treat Keratosis Pilaris?

-Now that you better understand how it shows up in your skin, you can see that you require a three-pronged approach to treat it correctly.
+Now that you better understand how it shows up in your skin, it’s time to learn how to treat this tricky.

 - Treat the inflammation: Because there is a direct correlation between eczema and keratosis pilaris, there may be inflammation in your skin.
-So, it is essential to treat the inflammation to keep your pH balanced and skin barrier function intact.
+So, treating the inflammation is important to keep your pH balanced and skin barrier function intact.

 - Keep your skin moisturised and hydrated.
-Gentle moisturising is vital; this can be achieved using a moisturiser with essential skin-identical ingredients like ceramides and lipids naturally found in your skin; these will replenish what is missing and keep your skin soft, supple and bump-free.
+Gentle moisturising is also key; we recommend using a moisturiser with essential skin-identical ingredients like ceramides and lipids naturally found in your skin; these will replenish what is missing and keep your skin soft, supple and bump-free.

-- Break down the Keratin.
-The build-up of keratin blocks the follicle, causing tiny bumps.
-So, it is essential to break down this keratin using ingredients like urea and gentle alpha hydroxy acids.
-There is one exception here; however, avoid using alpha hydroxy acids on your skin if irritated, as this will only inflame your skin further.
+- Break down the Keratin: The build-up of keratin blocks the follicle, causing the tiny bumps.
+So, ideally, you need to focus on breaking down this keratin with keratolytic ingredients.
+These include urea and gentle alpha hydroxy acids.
+There is one exception here; however, avoid using alpha hydroxy acids on your skin if irritated, as this will inflame your skin further.

-- Avoid keratosis pilaris popping, as it can scar your skin.
+- Avoid keratosis pilaris popping: This can cause post-inflammatory pigmentation (PIH) and potentially scar your skin.

 4 Ingredients to Treat Keratosis Pilaris